KxSystems/solace/README.md

 or

-- copy `kdbsolace.so` which was built or downloaded earlier to your KDB+ folder.
-If on a Linux 64bit machine with KDB+ installed in `/usr/local/q`, place the shared library into `/usr/local/q/l64/`.
+- copy `kdbsolace.so` which was built or downloaded earlier to your kdb+ folder.
+If on a Linux 64bit machine with kdb+ installed in `/usr/local/q`, place the shared library into `/usr/local/q/l64/`.
-- the q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.
+- the q script to load the solace API (`solace.q`) can be placed in the current working directory or within the kdb+ install directory.

 See examples and API documentation on how to tailor the interface for your needs.